yaksas443/adversaryemulation.github.io/aksh.md

 ## Okay AKSH, What can you do?

 AKSH features the core functionality students will need to self-manage a lab.
-Additionally, it also caters to few ancilliary commands.
+Additionally, it also caters to few ancillary commands.
 Here's the list of commands AKSH responds to:

  - Lab Management
    - !deploy - Deploy the lab.